-The allocation of cost of share-based payments by IMI to the Group in 2021 and 2020 amounted to nil and nil, respectively.
+There was no allocation of cost of share-based payments by IMI to the Group in 2022 and 2021.

-27. Lease Commitments
+26. Lease Commitments

 Set out below are the carrying amounts of the Group's right-of-use assets presented under noncurrent assets, and the movements during the period: